Event Videography by Allen Nichols

 B-Roll List for Inspiration

-- Body Parts: Subject’s hands, feet, hair, neck, side of face
+- Body Parts: Subject’s hands, feet, hair, neck, side of the face

-- Location: Outside shot of building, vehicle, wide shot of environment
+- Location: An outside shot of the building, vehicle, wide shot of the environment

 - Machines Working: escalators, robots, hydraulics, conveyor belts